APIs for system administrators

 During the configuration step of OpenCRVS you import all administrative areas with statistics that are used to calculate changing completeness rates over time.
 This calculation depends upon the yearly population of that area and its associated, and ever changing, "crude birth rate".
 These values are collected by statistical departments in government.
 To provide accurate performance analytics, the previous year's statistics should be added via this API on a yearly basis.

-Using the FHIR Location REST API
+Using the Location REST API

-Getting all FHIR Locations or getting a single FHIR Location by its id, can be performed by any client, publicly on the internet with no authorization headers necessary.
+Getting all Locations or getting a single Location by its id, can be performed by any client, publicly on the internet with no authorization headers necessary.
 If you wish to whitelist access for whatever reason, you can do so via Traefik in Docker compose files.

 Only a National System Administrator's JWT token can be used to perform these actions as they are potentially destructive and can affect business operations.
 An Interoperability client does not have permission.

-By adding the FHIR status=active property, you can filter out any deactivated locations that are no longer in use.
+By adding the status=active property, you can filter out any deactivated locations that are no longer in use.

 The unique identifier for a location

-Number of locations to return per page, Use 0 to return all locations
+^[a-zA-Z0-9_]+$^[a-zA-Z0-9_,.\s]+$Number of locations to return per page, Use 0 to return all locations

 GET /locations HTTP/1.1